air-arium/arium-python-client/README.md

 client.portfolios().list()
 ```

-Here the Okta authetication on browser should kick off.
+Here the Okta authentication on browser should kick off.